-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and improve instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice, as well as in higher-level structural flexibility of sentences and paragraphs.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development session to identify the key elements of effective writing that students struggle with, and how to target those elements in instruction and assessment.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.